 - Six years in voluntary slavery as a reporter and editor—aka “ink-stained wretch” aaka “paid informant”—at two newspapers, where I reported on local politics and everything else from high school sports to swine judging at the county fair; I then variously was a news editor, an assistant city editor and a managing editor at that paper and one other.
 I acquired a love of newspapers, of conciseness; I also absorbed and nurtured a hatred of lazy writers and dumb rich people (my advertisers, my publishers and the drones at Corporate).

-- Since the the news biz festival of joy days, I spent 26 years at a large university as a writer and editor, and –for 15 years in there somewhere–managing editor of the main web sites.
+- I spent 26 years at a large university as a writer and editor, and –for 15 years in there somewhere–managing editor of the main web sites.
 Then I eased toward retirement by doing mostly research writing and managing our IT dept. This was all good.
 I was lucky to have been in a good place at the right time, and dabbled in technology and the intersection of communications, public service and the Internet.
 I was there at the beginning of the WWW and, if it doesn’t sound too immodest, saw what was coming before too many others.
 I managed to do some interesting things back in the day.
 I’m friends with a guy who was at the table when they invented the Internet.
 How ’bout that!
-Still, I’ve always maintained a private life of fiction and essay writing, mostly for my own sanity.
+Still, I’ve always maintained a private life of fiction and essay writing–mostly for my own sanity.
 There’s very little of the latter left, unfortunately.

-- I published a children’s book inspired by the children of a friend, “Mermaid Sisters: First Dive”.
-Please go and buy a copy.
-It would make my bank account happy. 🙂
+- I published a children’s book inspired by the children of a friend, “Mermaid Sisters: First Dive”. 🙂

 All content in this site is published as a Creative Commons Attribution-NonCommercial-NoDerives license.
 Users may download these works, created by and owned by Doug Stanfield, and share them with others as long as they credit Hemmingplay.com, but may not change them in any way or use them commercially.